hamsterjam/harp-old/README.md

 Harp
 ====

-This is supposed to be a very simple demonstrator for doing platforming in a platformer style game.
+This is supposed to be a very simple demonstrator for doing pathfinding in a platformer style game.